Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reobal10/index.md

 **Cautions:**

 Keep away from eyes and mouth.
+For external use only.
+Do not ingest.

 If skin, eye or nasal irritation occurs, discontinue use.